hackerspider09/FloatingNotes/README.md

 ## Use Application:

 ### Run JAR File:
-- Download the `FloatingNote.jar` file from the repository.
+- Download the `FloatingNotes.jar` file from the repository.
-- Use `java -jar FloatingNote.jar` to run the application instantly.
+- Use `java -jar FloatingNotes.jar` to run the application instantly.
 No additional setup required!

 ## To See Code and Build from Source: